 - Treat confidential information on a "need to know" basis within the Company. - Do not post or discuss confidential information on social media. - You may not use confidential information for your own benefit or for the benefit of others outside the Company without permission. - If you need to disclose our own trade secrets or confidential information to any person outside the Company, it should be done only in conjunction with an appropriate trade secret or confidentiality agreement signed by the parties involved.
-Prior to entering into any such agreement on behalf of the Company, you should consult with General Counsel. - You should always guard against inadvertent disclosures, which may arise in either social conversations or in normal business relations with our suppliers and customers. - All media inquiries regarding the Company or its business should be forwarded to the Director, Communications.
-Do not speak to the media on the Company's behalf to inquiries for Company information unless you are a trained MSC designated representative.
+Prior to entering into any such agreement on behalf of the Company, you should consult with General Counsel. - You should always guard against inadvertent disclosures, which may arise in either social conversations or in normal business relations with our suppliers and customers. - All media inquiries should be forwarded to the Director, Communications.
+Do not speak to the media unless you are a trained MSC designated representative.